If you are the type of homeowner who wants to embark on an installation of a new roof, a metal shingles roofing system will be the easiest to install.

 To ensure that these are installed in a straight fashion, you can make use of horizontal chalk lines as a guide.
 You should start your metal shingles installation with half a shingle (or in accordance with your metal shingles installation manual, which should be system specific.) starting from the left of the starter flashing or gable.

 Experts recommend that you work diagonally, and raising each row of shingles gradually.
 The first row is followed with a full shingle, finishing the initial row.
 The second row should be started with a full shingle all the way to the end.
-Once the ridge is reached, the ridge vents can be installed.
+Once the roof ridge is reached, the ridge vents can be installed.
 The ridge would then be covered with interlocking ridge caps.

 You will also want to install a proper ridge vent, if there are soffit vents available on your roof.